wnameless/rubycollect4j/README.md

 =============
 Ruby Collections for Java.

-The rubycollect4j implements all methods refer to Ruby Array, Hash, Enumerable, Enumerator, Range and String.
+The rubycollect4j implements all methods refer to Ruby Array, Hash, Set, Enumerable, Enumerator, Range and String.
 It also implements parts of Ruby Dir, File and Date methods.

 For further information, please visit http://ruby-doc.org website.